Novik71/Project-Generator/README.md

-## Task 3

-Build a project generator.
+The task is to build a project generator.
 The goal is to be able to use the terminal command `$generate my_new_project` and it should create a directory with the project's name in your current location, then fill it with the necessary files to start a basic JS project.
 These should include:

 * an index.js